-This Council thanks the Government for the significant work it has done to support the residents of Norfolk and across the Country, through the two-year energy price guarantee and the certainty it'll give residents across Norfolk, as well as the significant help that the £400 energy bill discount will provide to every household.
-This is in addition to the £650 cost of living payment for those in receipt of means-tested benefits, £300 for pensioner households and £150 for recipients of disability benefits in Norfolk and the £150 Council tax rebate.
+This Council thanks the Government for the significant work it has done to support the residents of Norfolk and across the Country, through the twoyear energy price guarantee and the certainty it'll give residents across Norfolk, as well as the significant help that the £400 energy bill discount will provide to every household.
+This is in addition to the £650 cost of living payment for those in receipt of means tested benefits. £300 for cost of living payment for those in receipt of means-tested benefits, £300 for pensioner households and £150 for recipients of disability benefits in Norfolk and the £150 Council tax rebate.